SrinivasaKK/Pet-Shop/README.md

 - GET “/owner/id” - lists all the pets belongs to that corresponding owner
 - POST "/pets" - post the pet data to pets.json file.
 - PUT "/pets/id" - updates the pet with the corresponding pet id.

-## Running unit tests

-- npm test
-  used mocha and chai to test the application

 ## Test cases written: